-In the fourth quarter of 2010, the Corporation sold 2,952,056 tonnes of aggregate, of which 2,907,311 tonnes were from Susan Lake and 44,745 tonnes from Poplar Creek.
+In the month of March 2011, the Corporation sold 386,498 tonnes of aggregate, of which 386,455 tonnes were from Susan Lake and 43 tonnes from Poplar Creek.

-The table below shows a comparison of the aggregate sales between fiscal years 2010 and 2009.
-Total 2010 aggregate sales exceeded 2009 sales by 10.1%.
-During the fourth quarter of 2010, the combined demand for aggregates from the Susan Lake and the Poplar Creek aggregate operations increased by 12.1% over the fourth quarter of fiscal year 2009.
+The table below compares aggregate sales during the first four months of fiscal years 2011 versus 2010.
+After four months of activity, 2011 aggregate sales exceeded 2010 sales by 11.9%.
+During the first quarter of 2011, the combined demand for aggregates from the Susan Lake and the Poplar Creek aggregate operations increased by 9.1% over the first quarter of fiscal year 2010.
+During the month of March 2011, demand for aggregates from the Susan Lake and the Poplar Creek aggregate operations increased by 18.9% over the month of March 2010.
 With recent announcements from various oil sands companies to increase their production, it is anticipated that the demand for aggregates will remain strong.